Ruddle/TMA/README.md

 ```

 If a receiver knows that id should be a number, it will validate and cast that piece of data.
+If a receiver does not know a value type beforehand, it probably is just a medium to another, more informed, terminal receiver.

-Whether it is a string or a number in the transport format is irrelevant.
+Whether a terminal value is a string or a number in the transport format is irrelevant either way.

-Thus having primitive types in JSON is useless (as a format, outside of being a very useful subset of JavaScript).
+Having primitive types in JSON is thus useless (as a format, **outside** of being a very useful subset of JavaScript).

 If you remove types from JSON, quotes become half as useful, and text becomes first class.
 This is where XML shines.